 - Earned Income Credit

-Select Complete Schedule EIC to display the EIC Due Diligence Checklist Menu:
+Select Complete Schedule EIC.
+If the return contains qualifying children, select EIC Due Diligence Checklist:

 - View Results